Pumpkin Pancakes with Root Beer Syrup, Caramelized Bananas, and Cinnamon Whipped Cream

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The FN chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy George Bumbaris, Four Seasons Hotel, Chicago
+Recipe courtesy of George Bumbaris, Four Seasons Hotel, Chicago